Ground Resistance Testers Information

 Ground resistance testers are devices that are used to measure and test electrical grounding systems.
-Grounding enables optimum electrical continuity between conducting objects and earth.
-Effectively grounded equipment is permanently connected to earth through a ground connection with a sufficiently low impedance and sufficient current-carrying capacity that a ground fault current cannot cause dangerous voltage buildups.
+Grounding enables optimum electrical continuity between conducting objects and the Earth.
+Effectively grounded equipment is permanently connected to the Earth through a ground connection with a sufficiently low impedance and sufficient current-carrying capacity that a ground fault current cannot cause dangerous voltage buildups.

 Most ground resistance testers have an analog or digital display, or an LED indicator.
 Analog meters display values on a dial, typically with a needle that moves when a signal is applied.
 Digital meters provide a numeric reading.
 Light emitting diode (LED) and liquid crystal display (LCD) are common types of digital displays.
 LED indicators use a light to indicate that a test is occurring.
 In some models, the LED light blinks on and off throughout the test.

 Ground resistance testers come with several different interfaces.
 Choices include GPIB, RS232, printer port, scanner port, and print out.
 General-purpose interface bus (GPIB) is designed to connect computers, peripherals, and laboratory equipment.
 RS232 interfaces for ground resistance testers are used for serial communications between instruments and computers.
 Printer port devices have a connector or port that is designed to interface with a printer.
 Scanner ports are similar to printer ports, but are designed to interface with a scanner.
 Another common interface for ground resistance testers is a print out.
 Print outs are hard copies of formatted data collected during testing.
 Other interface types for ground resistance testers are also available.